Wednesday, November 30, 2016

 Senior night was a few weeks ago, but I forgot to post a pic of Bubbie in his jacket.
 What a great experience band has been for him!
 Through friendships, discipline, and just plain fun I'm sure it made his high school years memorable.

-Hubby and I are going to miss going to the games and cheering on the band, but since Bubbie's girlfriend is a junior, maybe we will go watch her march next year.
+Hubby and I are going to miss going to the games and cheering on the band.

 I found this pretty gold artichoke at Tarjay.
 I'm not so sure artichokes are fall-ish, but I love a touch of gold on my desk.
 I've been pretty good about not buying "stuff" just for the heck of it.
 But I also bought this wood slice garland: